 - Bake: Bake until the edges of the crust are starting to brown, about 15-16 minutes.
 Remove pie from the oven and carefully lift the parchment paper/aluminum foil (with the weights) out of the pie.
 Prick holes all around the bottom crust with a fork.
 Return the pie crust to the oven.

 - If you’re making a no-bake pie like banana cream pie and need a fully baked pie crust, bake until the bottom crust is golden brown, about 14-15 minutes longer.
-For a partially baked pie crust (like if you’re baking the pie crust once it is filled like a quiche or pumpkin pie) bake until the bottom crust is just beginning to brown, about 7-8 minutes.
+For a partially baked pie crust (like if you’re baking the pie crust once it is filled like a quiche) bake until the bottom crust is just beginning to brown, about 7-8 minutes.

 - If you’re making a no-bake pie, let the baked crust cool completely before adding the filling.
 For pies that will go back in the oven, like quiche or pumpkin pie, the crust can still be warm when you add the filling.